 - IV.
 Learning Resource Center (LRC) and Other Areas (picking up paperwork at clinical site, outreaches, fundraisers etc.): Students are required to wear their community T-shirt/class T-shirt and khaki pants purchased from program approved vendors when representing UOG outside of clinical site and LRC.
 Exceptions to this rule apply to car wash fundraisers. - V. It is recommended that uniforms be worn only from home to the clinical area and back.
 If not returning directly home, clothing should be changed.
 In cases where the time between class and clinical does not permit changing clothes, the uniform may be worn to class. - VI.
-It is recommended that uniforms be worn only from home to the clinical area and back.
-If not returning directly home, clothing should be changed.
-In cases where the time between class and clinical does not permit changing clothes, the uniform may be worn to class. - VII.
-White, hip-length lab coats with UOG logo on the left chest pocket worn over community uniforms will be used for leadership clinical or other community/agency practicum activities as specified by faculty. - VIII.
-The corresponding course syllabus should be consulted for attire during specific course activities not mentioned in this policy. - IX.
+White, hip-length lab coats with UOG logo on the left chest pocket worn over community uniforms will be used for leadership clinical or other community/agency practicum activities as specified by faculty. - VII.
+The corresponding course syllabus should be consulted for attire during specific course activities not mentioned in this policy. - VIII.
 Violations in dress code policy will result in disciplinary actions.

-Reviewed: 11/12, 9/17, 10/17 Revised: 3/2008;11/12, 9/17, 11/17
+Reviewed: 11/12, 9/17, 10/17, 2/19, 5/19, 3/21, 3/23

+Revised: 3/2008, 11/12, 9/17, 11/17, 2/19